-Ghirmai Negash is Professor of English & African Literature in the Department of English and Associate Director of African Studies Program at Ohio University.
+Ghirmai Negash is Professor of English & African Literature in the English Department and Director of the African Studies Program at Ohio University.

 Ph.D., Leiden University, The Netherlands;